thma/ThreepennyElectron/README.md

 Since reading The GUI chapter in [Real World Haskell](http://book.realworldhaskell.org/read/gui-programming-with-gtk-hs.html) I had the impression that Haskell does not excel in GUI programming.
 The GUI examples in Real World Haskell are based on  [gtk2hs](https://github.com/gtk2hs/gtk2hs).
-Gtk2hs is a Haskell library that allows to write platform-independent GUI applications.
+Gtk2hs is a Haskell library that allows to write platform-independent GUI applications based on the GTK library.
-Yes, there are large applications based on gtk2hs or its successor [gi-gtk-hs](https://github.com/haskell-gi/gi-gtk-hs) like the
+There are some large applications based on gtk2hs or its successor [gi-gtk-hs](https://github.com/haskell-gi/gi-gtk-hs) like the
 Haskell IDE [Leksah](http://leksah.org/).
 But still...

 ## Threepenny to the rescue
 A few weeks back I was asked to write a standalone GUI version of an existing Haskell commandline app.
+So I had to make up my mind about choosing a GUI library with an optimal fit to my needs.

+- provide a platform independent standalon GUI application.
+- use functional reactive programming instead of event handler callbacks
+- provide

 I never was really happy with the look and feel of GTK based applications And I also wasn't keen on going back to callback based UI programming.